augustluhrs/Community_CYOA/README.md

 - perma-run on glitch

 Stretch
+- save that story to file or email it or something
 - story visualization tree map
 - real time multiplayer with voting on next node and collab story at end
 - nodes that can link to existing nodes/return to checkpoints